-The Child and Youth Sports and Fitness Program utilizes a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed;
+The Child and Youth Sports and Fitness Program utilizes a comprehensive framework to ensure the physical, cognitive, social and emotional needs of youth are addressed.

-- The System is comprised of Four Service Areas to meet the core requirements:
+The System is comprised of Four Service Areas to meet the core requirements:

 - Team Sports

 - Individual Sports

 - Fitness and Health

-- o Outreach
+- Outreach

-- Team Sports are offered for all children ages five and above in the following sports:
+Team Sports are offered for all children ages five and above in the following sports:

-- o Baseball/T-Ball
+- Baseball/T-Ball

-- o Soccer
+- Soccer

-- o Basketball
+- Basketball

-- A minimum of two additional teams sports offered at any time of the year (cheerleading, tackle football, etc., based on community needs and interests).
+A minimum of two additional team sports offered at any time of the year (cheerleading, tackle football, etc., based on community needs and interests).

-Health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc.
+Individual Sports are offered in locally selected sports.
+A minimum of one Fitness and Health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc.

-- Fitness and Health programs focus on nutrition education/counseling and health promotion.
-These programs are implemented throughout the CYS system. - o Nutrition, Counseling or Health activities/event
+Fitness and Health programs focus on nutrition education/counseling and health promotion.
+These programs are implemented throughout the CYS system.

-Outreach programs are offered in CDC, SAC, MST and FCC in four areas throughout the year.

-- Intramurals (SAC/MST)

-- Motor Skill Activities (CDC/SAC) i.e. Start Smart

-- Skill Building Clinics (all)
+- Nutrition, Counseling or Health activities/event - Outreach programs are offered in CDC, SAC, MST and FCC in four areas throughout the year. - Intramurals (SAC/MST) - Motor Skill Activities (CDC/SAC) i.e., Start Smart - Skill Building Clinics (all)